WebstaurantStore / Food Service Resources / Bar Management / Bar Essentials Buying Guide

 bartender putting keg in a beer dispenser

-Keeping your drinks cold is crucial, and having a reliable ice machine and bin is key to making that happen.
-Look for an ice machine that can produce enough ice to keep up with demand, and an ice bin that can hold plenty of ice without taking up too much space.
+• Ice machines and bins: Keeping your drinks cold is crucial, and having a reliable ice machine and bin is key.
+Look for an ice machine that can produce enough ice to keep up with demand, and an ice bin that can hold the right amount of ice without taking up too much space.

-Underbar sinks are used for washing glasses and utensils and are crucial to maintaining a clean and efficient bar.
-Look for a sink that is durable and easy to clean, and that has plenty of space for all your washing needs.
+• Underbar sinks: Underbar sinks are used for washing glasses and utensils and are crucial to maintaining a clean and efficient bar.
+Look for a sink that is durable, easy to clean, and has plenty of space for all your washing needs.

-Keeping your glasses clean and sparkling is important for both presentation and hygiene.
-A glass washer can make this task much easier and more efficient, allowing you to clean glasses quickly and easily.
+• Glass washers: Keeping your glasses clean and sparkling is important for both presentation and hygiene.
+A glass washer can make this task much easier and more efficient, allowing you to clean glasses quickly and easily and give your staff the confidence that every drink is prepared using sanitary glassware.

-If you plan on serving frozen drinks or cocktails, a blender is a necessity for your bar.
-Invest in a high-quality blender that can handle heavy use and that has plenty of power to blend the ingredients in your recipes.
+• Blenders: If you plan on serving frozen drinks or cocktails, a blender is a necessity for your bar.
+Invest in a high-quality blender that can handle heavy use and has enough power to blend the ingredients with professional consistency.
+If you're preparing drinks in the front of house, you can even choose blenders with sound enclosures to reduce noise.

 an assortment of cocktail glasses

-Perfect for serving up shots or measuring out small amounts of liquor, shot glasses are a bar staple.
+• Shot glasses: Perfect for serving shots or measuring out small amounts of liquor, shot glasses are a bar staple.
 Stock up on durable shooters and shot glasses to help your customers celebrate and unwind.

-Wine lovers know that the right glass can make all the difference.
-From red wine glasses to white wine glasses, having a variety of wine glass options allows you to properly serve different types of wine.
+• Wine glasses: Wine lovers know that the right glass can make all the difference.
+From red wine glasses to white wine glasses, having a variety of wine glasses options allows you to offer a proper wine service.

-For outdoor bars or establishments that want to limit breakage, reusable plastic beverageware is a great option.
-These glasses are durable, dishwasher safe, and come in a variety of styles.
+• Reusable plastic beverageware: For outdoor bars or establishments that want to limit breakage, reusable plastic beverageware is a great option.
+These glasses are durable, dishwasher safe, and come in a variety of styles to match any outdoor event.

 an assortment of cocktail glasses

-If you offer bottled drinks or a wine service at your bar, you'll need supplies like bottle openers and corkscrews, wine buckets, decanters, and wine stoppers.
-These items will help you create a memorable experience for your customers.
+• Bottle service supplies: If you offer bottled drinks or a wine service at your bar, you'll need supplies like bottle openers and corkscrews, wine buckets, decanters, and wine stoppers.
+Not only do they add an extra layer of elegance to the experience, but they also keep your wines in the right conditions for serving.

-Help your bartenders work more efficiently with durable and reliable bar utensils.
+• Bar utensils: Help your bartenders work more efficiently with durable and reliable bar utensils.
 Create an eye-catching drink menu by using bar spoons, cocktail stirrers, glass rimmers, and whisks.
-Used bar knives, zesters, and muddlers to prepare flavorful garnishes for your cocktails.
+Use bar knives, zesters, and muddlers to prepare flavorful garnishes for your cocktails.

 an assortment of cocktail glasses